 Speak at a Research Seminar during the Winter semester

 - Peer advisors host research seminars for their first-year advisees on Wednesday evenings during the Winter semester.
 By speaking at a seminar, you have the opportunity to present your research, as well as your career path, to a handful of first-year students who are eager to interact with you in a small setting!

 Speak at a Dinner Discussion

-- MRC's sophomore leaders have an opportunity to hear from researchers about their education, career path, and current work in an informal setting - dinner in the Hill Dining Center!
+- MRAD's sophomore leaders have an opportunity to hear from researchers about their education, career path, and current work in an informal setting - dinner in the Hill Dining Center!
 Five Dinner Discussions are held in the Fall semester on Wednesday evenings from 6-7pm.